 Don’t sacrifice quality to quick shots

-Many ebook marketer do not put enough time and effort into the product creation and promotion.
-That’s why the internet is flooded with tons of low quality ebooks.
+Many ebook marketers do not put enough time and effort into the product creation and promotion.
+That’s why the internet is flooded with tons of low-quality ebooks.

-In my opinion, a huge part of these low quality products are caused through PLR (Private Label Rights) offers.
+In my opinion, a huge part of these low-quality products are caused by PLR (Private Label Rights) offers.
 These are mainly ready made ebooks you can buy to sell them with or without any amendments.

 You have the chance to do it differently.
 Before you start to create your own digital product, think about where and how you want to meet your audience.
 A well established, reputable blog or website with some good amount of valuable traffic coming in, is a good preparation (Learn more about the blog business model here).

 For your product (e.g. tutorial, checklist or guideline) it’s mandatory to choose a topic that is highly relevant to your audience‘s needs.
 And it also should be something you are very interested in or even passionate about.

 I have written tons of content in my life.
 My experience is, the more you are interested in what you write, the better the writing-flow and quality that can be achieved.

 Once you are familiar with creating digital products and their successful promotion, you can replicate your expertise to launch more digital products within one or several niches.

 Most successful online people I know haven’t jumped into the creation of an own information product on a starter level.
 Same thing with me.
 Guess we were all too busy to learn how to generate valuable traffic to our websites and monetizing it with pre-set products of other people (affiliate marketing).

 Once you have mastered traffic generation, there’s enough space on your heads working memory to create own products next to day-to-day business:) With being an affiliate expert before creating an own product, you also have great knowledge about setting up your own appealing affiliate program for your product.